-Leading Proprietary Technologies.
+Leading Proprietary Technologies and Strong Global Brand Recognition.
 Over the last two decades, we have developed or acquired a proprietary portfolio of complex software algorithms and applications that we have continuously enhanced and refined.
 These algorithms, which include our advanced signal processing technologies, allow our video and radar products to capture and analyze objects in diverse weather and lighting conditions and to balance the accuracy of positive detection and the avoidance of false detections.
 Due to the strength of our proprietary technologies, we believe we command premium pricing.
 Above-ground detection technologies similar to ours are also difficult to develop and refine in a commercially viable manner.
 We are therefore well positioned to quickly introduce innovative next-generation products to market.

 Proven Ability to Develop, Enhance and Market New Products.
 We are continually developing and enhancing our product offerings.
-Over the last two decades, we have demonstrated our ability to lead the market with new products and product enhancements.
+Over the last three decades, we have demonstrated our ability to lead the market with new products and product enhancements.
 For example, the Autoscope Solo system was the first fully integrated color camera, zoom lens and machine vision processor in the above-ground detection market.
-Our RTMS Radar business unit was one of the first to introduce radar-based technology solutions for ITS applications, and we continue to lead the market with technology enhancements and new products.
-Furthermore, Autoscope Vision is an example of development driven by our customers.
-We have developed a high definition video detection solution with increased accuracy, performance, and ease of use.
+Our RTMS Radar was the first radar-based technology solutions for ITS applications, and we continue to lead the market with technology enhancements and new products.
+Furthermore, we recently introduced the RTMS Echo, an industry-leading, powerful IoT-ready device that has been built from the ground up to provide access to more actionable data than any radar on the market.
 We have successfully collaborated with our long-term channel partners to market these products.
 We believe that developing, enhancing and marketing new products with our partners can translate into strong organic revenue growth and higher levels of profitability.

 Leading Distribution Channel.
 Since 1991, we have maintained a relationship with Econolite, which has the exclusive right to manufacture, market and distribute our Autoscope video products in the United States, Mexico, Canada and the Caribbean.
-We believe that Econolite is the leading distributor of ITS control products in North America and the Caribbean.
+We believe that Econolite is one of the leading distributors of ITS control products in North America and the Caribbean.
 This relationship enhances our ability to commercialize and market new products and allows us to focus more resources on developing advanced signal processing software algorithms.